robotframework/robotframework/doc/releasenotes/rf-7.4rc1.rst

 approaches, see the `installation instructions`_.

 Robot Framework 7.4 release candidate 1 was released on Tuesday December 2, 2025.
+The final release is planned for Wednesday December 10, 2025.

 .. _Robot Framework: http://robotframework.org
 .. _Robot Framework Foundation: http://robotframework.org/foundation